Bloomfield College Data & Information Overview

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Bloomfield College, approximately 73% of students took out student loans averaging $5,863 a year.
 That adds up to $23,452 over four years for those students.

 The student loan default rate at Bloomfield College is 16.1%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do Bloomfield College Graduates Make?students who graduate from Bloomfield College with a bachelor's degree go on to jobs where they make an average salary of $38,200 in their early years.
+How Much Money Do Bloomfield College Graduates Make?bachelor's degree recipients from Bloomfield College make around $38,200 per year during the early years of their employment.
 This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Location of Bloomfield College